HelenaPapantidis/QA-Portfolio/MobileTesting/MobileTestCases.md

 **Preconditions:**
 * The user must have an active Instagram account and be logged into the app.
 * Ensure the Instagram app is up to date on a compatible device.
-* The  user's device’s media library contains a video file in MP4 format, with a duration of exactly 60 seconds.
+* The  user's device’s media library contains a video file in MP4 format with a duration of exactly 60 seconds.

 | Steps | Test Steps | Test Data | Expected Results |
 | :---: | ----- | ----- | ----- |